Storm threatens sea dyke near China chemical plant

 Earlier, the full brunt of the typhoon's core missed Shanghai, but strong gusts knocked down billboards and briefly cut power to at least two residential areas.

-(Reporting by Chris Buckley, Sally Huang and Sabrina Mao; Editing by Ken Wills and Ed Lane)
+(Reporting by Chris Buckley, Sally Huang and Sabrina Mao; Editing by Ken Wills and Daniel Magnowski)